shujazaidi/my-research-website/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

 I completed my PhD in Computational Soft Matter Physics at the Indian Institute of Technology Jodhpur, India.
 My research generally encompasses understanding nonequilibrium phenomena in soft matter systems.
-Using computer simulations and statistical mechanics, I investigate emergent kinetics in systems driven far from equilibrium, including phase-separating binary mixtures, driven polymer barrier crossing in multistable landscapes, and active colloidal suspensions exhibiting nonequilibrium steady states.
+Using computer simulations and statistical mechanics, I investigate emergent physics in systems driven away from equilibrium, including phase-separating binary mixtures, barrier crossings by polymers in multistable landscapes, and active colloidal suspensions exhibiting nonequilibrium steady states.

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](https://www.reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture #`prof_pic.jpg` and put it in the `img/` folder.